US employers slash hiring as Trump advances a punishing trade agenda

 U.S. markets recoiled at the jobs report and the Dow tumbled more than 600 points Friday.

+But President Donald Trump responded to the weak report by calling for the firing of Erika McEntarfer, the director of the Labor Department's Bureau of Labor Statistics, which compiles the jobs numbers.
+“I have directed my Team to fire this Biden Political Appointee, IMMEDIATELY,” Trump said on Truth Social.
+“She will be replaced with someone much more competent and qualified.”

-Revelations in the new data raise questions about the health of the job market and the economy as President Donald Trump pushes forward an unorthodox overhaul of American trade policy.
+Revelations in the new data raise questions about the health of the job market and the economy as Trump pushes forward an unorthodox overhaul of American trade policy.

 Trump has discarded decades of U.S. efforts to lower trade barriers globally, instead, imposing hefty import taxes — tariffs — on products from almost every country on earth.
 Trump believes the levies will bring manufacturing back to America and raise money to pay for the massive tax cuts he signed into law July 4.